CARA-ch/ch-emed-epr/input/pagecontent/document_pml.md

 The **Medication List document** aims to fully comprise the current medication of a patient.
 It consists of Medication Treatment Plan, Medication Prescription, Medication Dispense and Pharmaceutical Advice entries.
-Please see [its description in the CH-EMED IG](http://fhir.ch/ig/ch-emed/medication-list-document.html).
+Please see [its description in the CH EMED IG](http://fhir.ch/ig/ch-emed/medication-list-document.html).

 It can only be generated from the eMedication service and retrieved, not published there.